salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 Also, in *Free Code*, you'll find piece of code that is usefull when is dealing with data, like dates, filter and so on.

 [**libsPython.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/libsPython.ipynb)\
 One of the good things about Python is the amount of library that exist, here you can find more about some of them.
-In the begin of the file there is a list with all the libs with some knowledege gather.
+In the begin of the file there is a list with all the libs with some knowledge gather.

 [**ML&AI.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/ML%26AI.ipynb)\
 Here is methods related with Machine Learning and Artificial Inteligent.
 How to deal with under or over sampling in a target feature, how to execute feature engineering and selection, some ML Algorithms *Association Rules, Classification/Regression, Model Interpretation* and AI Networks methods.